na-na-hi/renget/archive/local_LLM_guide.md

 **2. Get latest KoboldCPP.exe [here](https://github.com/LostRuins/koboldcpp/releases) (ignore security complaints from Windows)**

-**3. Double click KoboldCPP.exe OR run "KoboldCPP.exe --help"** in CMD prompt to get command line arguments for more control.  --launch, --stream, --smartcontext, and --host (internal network IP) are useful. --host allows use from local network or VPN "--useclblast" values can be determined from "Platform" & "Device" output in CMD and --gpulayers can offload model to VRAM.
+**3. Double click KoboldCPP.exe and select model OR run "KoboldCPP.exe --help"** in CMD prompt to get command line arguments for more control.  --launch, --stream, --smartcontext, and --host (internal network IP) are useful. --host allows use from local network or VPN "--useclblast" values can be determined from "Platform" & "Device" output in CMD and --gpulayers can offload model to VRAM.
 At start, exe will prompt you to select bin file you dl'ed in step 1.
 Close other RAM-hungry programs!

-**4. Go to URL listed in CMD window once model is loaded**
+**4. If Launch flag is set, browser will open to web interface when model is loaded.
+URL can be found in CMD window once model is loaded.**

 **WORKFLOWS:**
 Story Generation: